Generate a UUID in Kotlin

 Although it's rare, in some circumstances you might need to convert from a String representation of a UUID (like the

-one from line #6 above) back into an instance of Java's UUID
+one from line #6 above) back into an instance of Java's UUID.

-class, which provides for this scenario with the static method,
+In Kotlin, you again use Java's UUID class, which provides for this scenario with the static method,

 Here's a short example in Kotlin: